MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 A: Azure DevOps scans for PATs checked into public repositories on GitHub.
 When we find a leaked token, we immediately send a detailed email notification to the token owner and log an event to your Azure DevOps organization's [audit log](../audit/azure-devops-auditing.md#review-audit-log).
 We encourage affected users to mitigate immediately by [rotating or revoking the leaked PAT](use-personal-access-tokens-to-authenticate.md#revoke-a-pat).

-For more information about managing the policy, see [Revoke leaked PATs automatically](manage-pats-with-policies-for-administrators.md#revoke-leaked-pats-automatically).
+There's a policy for managing leaked PATs!
+For more information, see [Revoke leaked PATs automatically](manage-pats-with-policies-for-administrators.md#revoke-leaked-pats-automatically).

 ::: moniker-end